"The employees of ILLIES understand their role as the bridge between world-wide customers and suppliers."

 The opening of China under Deng Xiaoping marks the starting point of another successful expansion.
 In order to serve the entire Chinese economic region, ILLIES establishes new branches in Guangzhou, Beijing, and Shanghai along with further liaison offices in various provinces.

 In 1993 ILLIES establishes a technical service center in Shanghai.
-At the same time ILLIES introduces after-sales-services to its Chinese costumers, establishing itself as innovator in this field.
+At the same time ILLIES introduces after-sales-services to its Chinese customers, establishing itself as innovator in this field.

 In 1998 ILLIES quickly recovers from the Asian Economic Crisis, due to the wide spectrum of its product portfolio and geographical reach, from Japan to China and South East Asia.